-Does regulation restrict how broadcasters can use their spectrum (multi-channelling, high definition, data services)?
+Does regulation restrict how broadcasters can use their spectrum?

 ANACOM and the ERC are in charge of the regulation of the spectrum used in media services and they authorise the use of the frequencies and supervise broadcasters' fulfilment of their obligations.
 These obligations can include almost every aspect of the spectrum use, from technical requirements to general obligations related to the broadcasting activities.